Table of Contents

 What is a Prokaryotic cell?

-Prokaryotes are single cell organisms (unicellular) which do not contain organelles or any internal membrane structures.
-That means that they have a single chromosome and no nucleus but instead they have nucleoid (a circular container that has double-stranded DNA).
-These organisms belong to domain Prokarya.
+Prokaryotes are single-cell organisms (unicellular) that do not contain organelles or any internal membrane structures.
+That means that they have a single chromosome and no nucleus, but instead, they have nucleoid (a circular container that has double-stranded DNA).
+These organisms belong to the domain Prokarya.

 What is a Eukaryotic cell?

-Eukaryotes are multi-cellular organisms and they contain a nucleus and other organelles encapsulated within membranes.
-From organization perspective, they belong a domain Eukarya.
+Eukaryotes are multi-cellular organisms containing a nucleus and other organelles encapsulated within membranes.
+From an organization perspective, they belong a domain Eukarya.

 The table below summarizes their similarities as well as their differences.